 Udaipur Rajasthan, India Travel Guide

 Kumbhalgarh Fort: A UNESCO World Heritage Site, this massive 15th-century fort features the "Great Wall of The republic of india," spanning 36 km.
-It presents strong military architecture and its significance in history as Maharana Pratap's birthplace.
+It presents strong military architecture and historical significance as Maharana Pratap's birthplace.

 Selecting between organized tours and independent travel makes a difference in your day trip journey.

 A convenient and often hassle-free approach.
 Transport is taken care of, and a guide is usually part of the package.
-It follows a fixed itinerary, which works for solo visitors looking for a group experience.
+It follows a fixed itinerary, which works for solo visitors trying to find a group experience.

 This option brings full flexibility to tailor your day.
-You determine how much time to use at each spot and in what place to pause along the way.
+You determine how much time to use at each spot and where to pause along the way.

-Udaipur’the natural environment bring tranquil escapes and appreciation for Rajasthan’s varied landscapes.
+Udaipur’the scenery bring tranquil escapes and appreciation for Rajasthan’s varied landscapes.

 Efforts within this sanctuary go towards protecting local plants and animals of the Aravalli hills.